GLG 3.7 Release: New Features and

 performance for plots with large number of data samples.
 The rest of

-the attributes, such as bar fill color, marker size and type, etc., are
+the attributes, such as bar fill color, marker size and type, etc.,

 However, if a plot's ExtendedData

-attribute is set to YES, the
+attribute is set to YES,

-etc. For FLOATING BAR
+marker type, etc. For FLOATING

-plots, the BarYLow value is
+BAR plots, the BarYLow

-also stored, which can be used to render both High and Low ranges for each bar.
+value is also stored, which can be used to render both High and Low ranges for each bar.

 If ExtendedData=YES, the